 I decided to make good use of the packaging and great a pop-a-word game just by writing sight words in Sharpie on top.
 Call out the sight words.
 Are you ready to jump?

 With smaller bubble wrap, write the words on top and have kids read then pop with a hammer or their fingers.

-Sight Words are only part of reading...You'll want to read about CVC words next!
+Sight Words are only 1 part of learning to read ...You'll want to read about CVC words next!

-When your kid can read CVC plus sight words, they're read to READ!
+When your kid can read CVC plus sight words, they're ready to READ!